 Meanwhile, & Why Café—located on nearby Bali Lane—is the place to go for mocktails and desserts as well as unique entrees like the Oriental Crab Meat Pasta, all of which has had foodies here raving.

-But the cuisine to try when visiting Kampong Glam is Malay/Indonesian food and Hjh Maimunah Restaurant at Jalan Pisang—a favourite of celebrity chef Anthony Bourdain.
-It serves nasi padang (steamed rice served with various pre-cooked dishes) as well as favourites like grilled chicken, ox’s tail soup and more.
+But the food you definitely have to try when visiting Kampong Gelam is the Malay/Indonesian cuisine at Hjh Maimunah Restaurant—a favourite of late celebrity chef Anthony Bourdain.
+Located along Jalan Pisang, this eatery serves nasi padang (steamed rice served with various pre-cooked dishes) as well as favourites like grilled chicken, ox’s tail soup and more.

 Halal food in Singapore isn’t just limited to Asian meals.
 Buffets are also a great place to savour many tastes in one seating.
 Here are some restaurants that will surely whet your appetites.

-Aquamarine—located at the Marina Mandarin Hotel—offers a dazzling buffet of Asian and Western cuisines.
-It is also known as a seafood paradise.
+AquaMarine—located at the Marina Mandarin Singapore—offers a dazzling buffet of Asian and Western cuisines.
+It is also known as a paradise for seafood lovers.